How do you heat a house with solar power?

 As you can see, there are a lot of different ways that you can heat a home.
 Fortunately, solar power is a completely viable way to provide that heat, no matter what type of heating system your house currently uses.

 Both solar thermal and solar photovoltaic technology have pros and cons.
 Which you choose depends on the type of heating (and cooling) system that you want to use.
+For most homeowners in the United States, solar photovoltaic panels paired with a heat pump is the way to go, but solar thermal is popular in Asia and many European countries.

 These choices can be technically complicated, so we recommend working with an experienced HVAC professional to correctly size your heating system and recommend the best way to integrate either a solar thermal or photovoltaic system into your HVAC mechanical system.